 To combat this costly health problem, the Centers for Disease Control and Prevention announced on Monday it has issued new guidelines which have bumped up the recommended time for physical activity that adults and children need each week.

-The new number is 150 minutes each week of moderate-to-vigorous aerobic activity each week, or roughly 22 minutes a day.
+The new number is 150 minutes of moderate-to-vigorous aerobic activity each week, or roughly 22 minutes a day.
 Previous guidelines called for exercise only 10 minutes a day.